BurendoUK/burendo-handbook-public/docs/People/Roles/full-stack-engineer.md

 ## Essential skills

 We believe every engineer should have a fundamental understanding of development, infrastructure and testing and therefore you’ll need at least some of these skills to help you pick the role up quickly.
-It’s not a long list, in no particular order, and like Meatloaf said _"Two out of three ain't bad."_
+It’s not a long list, in no particular order, and like Meatloaf said _"Two out of three ain't bad."_  Burendo are invested in the growth of our consultants, and provide a healthy self development budget you can use to grow in the areas mentioned below, or any other of your choosing!

 At least one of:
 - Experience working within cloud environments, such as AWS, Azure or Google Cloud Platform.